Skip to content

 Scheduled AI tasks is a lightweight automation layer with no daemon, no cloud, and no configuration files — four opt-in tasks that integrate cleanly with the Git events you already work with:

-- Auto-resolve on conflict fires the moment a
+• Auto-resolve on conflict fires the moment a MERGE_HEAD appears, runs the conflict resolver automatically, and logs the result.

-git pull --rebaseat the hour and minute you choose — once per day, skipped if you're offline. - Release notes on tag triggers when you push a
+• Nightly pull + rebase runs git pull --rebase at the hour and minute you choose — once per day, skipped if you're offline.

-v*tag and generates a CHANGELOG entry via the AI provider already configured in Settings. - AI commit batch watches for staged files as you switch away from the app or close it, and surfaces an AI commit message suggestion so it's ready when you return.
+• AI commit batch watches for staged files as you switch away from the app or close it, and surfaces an AI commit message suggestion so it's ready when you return.

 All tasks have a toggle, show their last-run timestamp, and log every action to the Logs tab.
 AI-dependent tasks disable themselves gracefully when AI is turned off.